golery/goapi/README.md

 - Prod: they are loaded from docker environment variables/

 # DEV
+## Cheatsheet
+- npm run dev
+- npm run test:grep isValidEmail
+- npm run build:watch # quickly check syntax
+- npm run test # run all test
+- ./scripts/deploy-sandbox.sh # deploy to koeyb as sandbox env

+## Expose to Mobile on Windows machine
 Access: http://localhost:8200
 In Virtual Machine, Add portforwarding so that Windows hostmachine can access with http://localhost:8200

-- npm run build:watch - quickly check syntax
-- npm run test
-- npm run test:grep isValidEmail

-## Run with typescript ts-node, using dev db
-npm run dev
-## Compile and run with js
-npm run dev-js
-## Run at local connect to prod
-./scripts/run-image
-It can be used for testing image or just to quickly run backend at local

 # TSCONFIG